raquelj6437/github-tutorial/README.md

 ### Undo Edit
 Oh no, you made an edit that you need gone but you cant remember what you changed.
 Type `git status`.
 Read what it says.
 It should tell you to use `git checkout -- <file>...`.
 This command undo's any edit you made to the file that you changed.
 ### Undo Add
+Now add your file using `git add .`.
+When you type `git status` it should be green.
+If you type git status again, it should tell you how to un-add a file.
+Read what it says.
+To un-add you should type `git reset HEAD <file>...` to unstage your file.
 ### Undo Commit
+To keep the changes you made but you want to undo the commit you use the command `git reset --soft HEAD^`.
+To delete changed and undo the commit you use `git reset --hard HEAD^`.
+You can also use `git reset --soft HEAD~2` which goes back two commits.
 ### Undo Push